vapronva/nebula_tv_downloader-media_api/README.md

 But there are some limitations in this tool:

-- The tool internal logic is based on the assumption that you want to download *all* the videos from a given channel;
+- The tool's internal logic is based on the assumption that you want to download *all* the videos from a given channel;
 - No user agent spoofing (since Nebula API doesn't seem to care about it, but it will be added in the future);
 - No multi-threading by design (just to be on the safe side);
 - No Classes downloader (but will be added in the future).